Skip to content

 Furnished vs Unfurnished

-The vast majority of Gibraltar rentals are furnished, and that's not changing.
-Landlords prefer it because it commands higher rents and attracts the expat market.
+The vast majority of Gibraltar rentals are furnished, and that is not changing.
+Landlords typically prefer furnished lets because they command higher rents and attract the expat and professional market.
 If you specifically want unfurnished, expect fewer options and be prepared to negotiate.

 Short-Term Pressure

-There's ongoing tension between the long-term rental market and the growth of short-term/holiday lets.
-Some landlords are switching properties to short-term platforms where they can charge higher nightly rates, particularly in tourist-friendly areas like Catalan Bay and Ocean Village.
-This further squeezes the supply of long-term rentals.
+There is ongoing tension between the long-term rental market and the growth of short-term and holiday lets.
+Gibraltar introduced a formal short-term letting licence regime in December 2024, under an amendment to the Register of Property Occupation Act 2021.
+Some landlords are choosing to list on short-term platforms to achieve higher nightly rates, particularly in areas such as Catalan Bay and Ocean Village.
+Operators including GibraltarStay (gibraltarstay.com) run within this licensed framework, but the overall trend is putting further pressure on the supply of properties available for long-term rent.

 Cross-Border Living

-With the treaty talks raising hopes of easier border movement, more people are considering living in La Linea and commuting to Gibraltar for work.
+With the treaty raising hopes of easier border movement, more people are considering living in La Linea and commuting into Gibraltar for work.
 Rents in La Linea are a fraction of Gibraltar prices.
-If the border process becomes genuinely seamless, this could take some pressure off the Gibraltar market over time.
-But we're not there yet.
+If the border process genuinely improves after the 15 July 2026 provisional application date, this could take some pressure off the Gibraltar market over time.
+But that impact, if it comes, is likely to be gradual rather than immediate.

 Predictions for the Rest of 2026

-Based on what we're seeing now, here's what we expect for the remainder of the year:
+Based on what we are seeing now, here is what we expect for the remainder of the year:

-- Prices will remain firm.
-Don't expect significant drops.
+• Prices will remain firm.
 The supply constraints are structural, not cyclical.
+Significant drops seem unlikely in the near term.

-- Premium areas will see the most price growth.
+• Premium areas will see the most upward pressure.
 Ocean Village and Queensway Quay continue to attract high earners willing to pay top rates.

-- Remote worker demand will keep growing.
-Gibraltar's appeal to location-independent professionals shows no sign of fading.
+• Remote worker demand will keep growing.
+Gibraltar's appeal to location-independent professionals shows no sign of fading in the near term.

 Advice for Renters Right Now

-- Be ready to move fast.
-Good properties in popular districts get snapped up within days.
-Have your documents prepared and be ready to commit.
+• Be ready to move fast.
+Good properties in popular districts are typically gone within days.
+Have your documents prepared and be ready to commit quickly.

-- Consider slightly less popular districts.
-Midtown, Westside, and Town Centre offer genuine value compared to the waterfront areas.
+• Consider slightly less central districts.
+Midtown, Westside, and the Town Centre offer genuine value compared to the waterfront areas.

-- Negotiate on longer leases.
-Some landlords will offer a discount if you commit to 12 months or more upfront.
+• Negotiate on longer leases.
+Some landlords will offer a more competitive rate if you commit to 12 months or more upfront.

-- Look at new listings regularly.
+• Monitor new listings daily.
 The market moves quickly.
-Checking once a week isn't enough.
+Checking listings once a week is not enough in the current climate.

 Stay in the loop